 Would I recommend Bright Line Eating to someone?
 Honestly, no. Unless you are are suffering medical complications from obesity and are desperate for quick weight loss, I think the disempowering messaging of BLE does more harm than good.
 BLE offers an extreme solution that can be life-changing and transformational for those with extreme histories and behaviors with food.
 But I’m not one of those people, and neither are many other BLEers I talk to who are seeking more of a middle path.
 There are a lot of great things about Bright Line Eating, but ultimately I see it as a dead end for people who want to build a loving and trusting relationship with their bodies.

-Together, we practice gently letting go of our “shoulds” and shed our stories about how we think we are around food, so that we can tap into our direct experience and body’s wisdom to discover what is actually true for us.
-The mindfulness techniques that we teach and practice are specifically designed to help people turn less and less towards food to avoid or fix emotional difficulty, and to navigate swirly food and body moments more skillfully from a calm center.
+It’s taken work, but I’ve been able to shed my stories about how I think I am around food, so that I can tap into my direct experience and my body’s wisdom to discover what is actually true for me.
+Through practicing mindfulness consistently, I have learned how to turn less and less towards food to avoid or fix emotional difficulty, and am confident in my ability to navigate swirly food and body moments more skillfully from a calm center.

 Are You Struggling to Stick to Bright Lines?

-Is This Blog Still for Bright Line Eaters?
+Is This Recipe Blog Still for Bright Line Eaters?

 I know that I still have many readers who follow BLE.
 If that is you, please know that it is my goal to support you wherever you are on your own messy path, and I truly honor you and your unique, perfect, winding journey toward peaceful eating and self-love, even if that includes bright lines.
 Goodness knows I found them helpful for a time too.